Simenb123/revy-audit-insights/docs/modules-overview.md

 - For how to manage audit actions see [manage-audit-actions.md](manage-audit-actions.md).
 - For guidelines on the form layout see [audit-action-editor-ui.md](audit-action-editor-ui.md).

+## Voice Features

+Two edge functions provide basic voice capabilities:

+- `text-to-speech` converts Revy's text replies to audio (uses ElevenLabs or OpenAI).
+- `voice-to-text` transcribes recordings to text using OpenAI Whisper.

+In the frontend these functions are used in the training tools found under `src/components/Training`.
+The `AICharacterSimulator` calls `text-to-speech` for spoken responses and `VoiceTrainingModule` uses `voice-to-text` to analyse user recordings.
+The regular chat interface has a placeholder button for future voice input.

 This overview should help you navigate the project without needing to read the code in detail.